bonifield/splunk_on_security_onion/example-queries/README.md

 # files with example Splunk queries
+# PURELY A LIST OF INTERESTING FIELDS, THIS IS NOT AN ANALYSIS GUIDE

 ### TODO - paste those queries here, instead of inside individual files

 ### Randoms